 We are required to maintain an Appropriate Policy Document which outlines our compliance measures and retention for special category and criminal offence data.
-Our latest Appropriate Policy Document can be accessed here.
+Our Appropriate Policy Document has been updated for 2022 and the latest version can be accessed here.

 The Council's Retention schedule sets out a list of records for which pre-determined retention dates have been established.
 The Retention Schedule brings together the following information: